 - When the dog behaves correctly and shows no interest in the cat, praise the dog profusely, you may even like to provide it with a small treat or food reward.

-- Please note that even if the greyhound completely ignores the cat inside, outside may be a different matter.
-Even the most “cat tolerant” dog may chase a cat in the backyard, especially if the cat runs away from the dog.
+- Please note that even if the greyhound completely ignores the cat indoors, outside may be a different matter.
+Even the most cat tolerant dog may chase a cat in the backyard, especially if the cat runs away from the dog.
 Take care to closely monitor the greyhound when it is around the cat during the first few weeks.
-For added piece of mind don’t forget that you can always put your greyhound’s muzzle on, think of it as a training device until you are certain your greyhound and cat will get on.
+For added peace of mind don’t forget that you can always put your greyhound’s muzzle on, think of it as a training device until you are certain your greyhound and cat will get along.